IgniteUI/help-topics/topics/02_Controls/igGrid/02_Binding/04_igGrid_Binding_to_WebAPI.md

 - [REST Updating (igGrid)](igGrid-REST-Updating.html): This topic explains *igGrid* support for REST services.

-### Samples
-The following samples provide additional information related to this topic.

-- [igGrid REST Editing](%%SamplesUrl%%/grid/rest-editing): This sample shows how to configure *igGrid* to work with REST Service.

 ### Resources
 The following material (available outside the Infragistics family of content) provides additional information related to this topic.